Popular Switzerland Packages

 Timings: 24 hours

-One of the most-favoured tour packages of Switzerland is a trip to the town of Lugano.
+9. Lugano: One of the most-favoured Switzerland tour packages is a trip to the town of Lugano.
 Located to the south of Switzerland in Ticino, Lugano is a picturesque town with an old-school vibe.
-The Old Town here is vehicle-free so pedestrians can explore freely on foot or by bike.
+The Old Town here is vehicle-free so that pedestrians can explore freely on foot or by bike.

 Don't miss out on riding the Monte San Salvatore Funicular up to the mountains of Lugano!